Quant Finance Master’s Guide 2023

 Welcome to the latest edition of Risk.net’s guide to the world’s leading quantitative finance master’s programmes, and ranking of the top 25 courses.

 Fifty programmes feature in the 2023 edition of the guide, with the top 25 ranked according to Risk.net’s proprietary methodology.
-Click on an institution’s entry in the table to access its full listing, including programme data and interviews with course directors.
+Click on an institution’s entry to access its full listing, including programme data and interviews with course directors.
 A full list of all featured institutions can also be found at the bottom of this page.

 New York universities make up four of the top 10 places this year, including the top spot for City University of New York’s Baruch College for the first time.
 That marks a reversal of last year’s trend, which saw East Coast and West Coast US rivals making gains at the expense of renowned Manhattan colleges.